gak/pycallgraph/README.rst

 * Support for Python 2.7+ and Python 3.3+.
 * Static visualizations of the call graph using various tools such as Graphviz and Gephi.
+* Execute pycallgraph from the command line or import it in your code.
+* Customisable colors.
+You can programatically set the colors based on number of calls, time taken, memory usage, etc.
 * Modules can be visually grouped together.
 * Easily extendable to create your own output formats.